superkabuki/SRTKabuki/README.md

 ### Install
 ##### Install libsrt
+* __Requires clang or gcc, cmake, git,gmake or make, and openssl__
-* libsrt will be built and installed automatically into the SRTfu site-packages directory.
+* The first time you use SRTfu libsrt will be built and installed automatically into the SRTfu site-packages directory.
 * the libsrt in the SRTfu directory will only be used by SRTfu.

 ### Install SRTfu